dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

   text
   \{\% sample 10 20 url \%\}
   \{\% endcodesample \%\}
-is that we'll create a table, the first colum will have sample source code (in this case "text").
+is that we'll create a table, the first column will have sample source code (in this case "text").
 This code can have a \{\% highlight \%\} section, but other than that, no markdown is supported here :(.
 The column width is specified as the first argument of the codesample tag above it (in this example 80 means 80%).
-The \{\% sample \%\} tag defines the width, height, and url for an iframe that will contain the runnining version of the code sample.
+The \{\% sample \%\} tag defines the width, height, and url for an iframe that will contain the running version of the code sample.

 {% endcomment %}